paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 (1) **Excepted PLUS loan** — The term “excepted PLUS loan” means a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2), or a Federal Direct PLUS Loan, that is made, insured, or guaranteed on behalf of a dependent student.

-(2) **Excepted consolidation loan** — The term “excepted consolidation loan” means a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), or a Federal Direct Consolidation Loan, if the proceeds of such loan were used to the discharge the liability on an excepted PLUS loan.
+(2) **Excepted consolidation loan**

+  (A) *In general* — The term “excepted consolidation loan” means—

+    (i) a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), or a Federal Direct Consolidation Loan, if the proceeds of such loan were used to discharge the liability on an excepted PLUS loan; or
-(3) **Partial financial hardship** — The term “partial financial hardship”, when used with respect to a borrower, means that for such borrower—

-  (A) the annual amount due on the total amount of loans made, insured, or guaranteed under part B or D (other than an excepted PLUS loan or excepted consolidation loan) to a borrower as calculated under the standard repayment plan under section 1078(b)(9)(A)(i) or 1087e(d)(1)(A) of this title, based on a 10-year repayment period; exceeds
+    (ii) a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), or a Federal Direct Consolidation Loan, if the proceeds of such loan were used to discharge the liability on a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), or a Federal Direct Consolidation Loan described in clause (i).

+  (B) *Exclusion* — The term “excepted consolidation loan” does not include a Federal Direct Consolidation Loan described in subparagraph (A) that, on any date during the period beginning on July 4, 2025, and ending on June 30, 2028, was being repaid—

+    (i) pursuant to the Income Contingent Repayment (ICR) plan in accordance with section 685.209(b) of title 34, Code of Federal Regulations (as in effect on June 30, 2023); or

+    (ii) pursuant to another income driven repayment plan.

-  (B) 15 percent of the result obtained by calculating, on at least an annual basis, the amount by which—
+(3) **Applicable amount** — The term “applicable amount” means 15 percent of the result obtained by calculating, on at least an annual basis, the amount by which—

-    (i) the borrower’s, and the borrower’s spouse’s (if applicable), adjusted gross income; exceeds
+  (A) the borrower’s, and the borrower’s spouse’s (if applicable), adjusted gross income; exceeds

-    (ii) 150 percent of the poverty line applicable to the borrower’s family size as determined under [section 9902(2) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9902/2&num=0&edition=prelim).
+  (B) 150 percent of the poverty line applicable to the borrower’s family size as determined under [section 9902(2) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9902/2&num=0&edition=prelim).

 **(b) Income-based repayment program authorized** Notwithstanding any other provision of this chapter, the Secretary shall carry out a program under which—

-(1) a borrower of any loan made, insured, or guaranteed under part B or D (other than an excepted PLUS loan or excepted consolidation loan) who has a partial financial hardship (whether or not the borrower’s loan has been submitted to a guaranty agency for default aversion or had been in default) may elect, during any period the borrower has the partial financial hardship, to have the borrower’s aggregate monthly payment for all such loans not exceed the result described in subsection (a)(3)(B) divided by 12;
+(1) a borrower of any loan made, insured, or guaranteed under part B or D (other than an excepted PLUS loan or excepted consolidation loan), may elect to have the borrower’s aggregate monthly payment for all such loans not exceed the applicable amount divided by 12;

 (2) the holder of such a loan shall apply the borrower’s monthly payment under this subsection first toward interest due on the loan, next toward any fees due on the loan, and then toward the principal of the loan;